jinningwang/new-jinningwang.github.io/_posts/2024-02-14-the-arts-i-love.md

 # Quotes

+> “Writing computer software is one of the purest creative activities in the history of the human race.”
+> John Ousterhout, _A Philosophy of Software Design_, 2018
+> {: .block-tip }

+---

 > You can fool all the people some of the time and some of the people all the time, but you cannot fool all the people all the time.
 > —Abraham Lincoln
 > {: .block-tip }